 The American Cancer Society’s estimates for prostate cancer in the United States for 2024 are:

 The number of prostate cancers diagnosed each year declined sharply from 2007 to 2014, coinciding with fewer men being screened because of changes in screening recommendations.
 Since 2014, however, the incidence rate has increased by 3% per year overall and by about 5% per year for advanced-stage prostate cancer.

-About 1 man in 8 will be diagnosed with prostate cancer during his lifetime.
+About 1 in 8 men will be diagnosed with prostate cancer during their lifetime.
+But each man’s risk of prostate cancer can vary, based on his age, race/ethnicity, and other factors.

-Prostate cancer is more likely to develop in older men and in non-Hispanic Black men.
-About 6 cases in 10 are diagnosed in men who are 65 or older, and it is rare in men under 40.
-The average age of men when they are first diagnosed is about 66.
+For example, prostate cancer is more likely to develop in older men.
+About 6 in 10 prostate cancers are diagnosed in men who are 65 or older, and it is rare in men under 40.
+The average age of men when they are first diagnosed is about 67.

-Prostate cancer is the second leading cause of cancer death in American men, behind only lung cancer.
-About 1 man in 41 will die of prostate cancer.
+Prostate cancer is the second-leading cause of cancer death in American men, behind only lung cancer.
+About 1 in 44 men will die of prostate cancer.

 The prostate cancer death rate declined by about half from 1993 to 2013, most likely due to earlier detection and advances in treatment.
-Since then, however, the pace of decline has slowed, likely reflecting the rise in cancers being found at an advanced stage.
+In recent years, the death rate has stabilized, likely reflecting the rise in cancers being found at an advanced stage.